 The Map Page acts as a window.
-It allows you to view your position, the "path" you have traveled over, and nearby waypoints.
+It allows you to view your position, the "path" you have traveled over, and nearby navaids, cities and waypoints.

 A diamond icon in the center of the screen represents your current position.
 As you move, you will see a thin line - called a track log - appear along the path you have just covered.
-Names of stored waypoints can also be shown on the map.